Have you heard of Uniblue's Registry Booster 2009?

 IRS Publication 587 deals with qualifying for and figuring the deduction, deducting expenses, rules for business furniture and equipment, record keeping, and includes a worksheet to determine the deduction for using part of your home for a telecommuting job as an employee or as a self-employed person's home office.

-Exclusive Use Test: “To qualify under the exclusive use test, you must use a specific area of your home only for your trade or business.
+Exclusive Use Test and Definition: “To qualify under the exclusive use test, you must use a specific area of your home only for your trade or business.
 The area used for business can be a room or other separately identifiable space.
 The space does not need to be marked off by a permanent partition.
 You do not meet the requirements of the exclusive use test if you use the area in question both for business and for personal purposes.”

 In other words, to deduct a home office, you need a home office space that is not shared with any other family use.
 In my case, I added a room in my garage that is used only as my office.
 My associate and Bright Hub Contributing Editor Rebecca Scudder says, "I know that the income tax rules don't require that you have a permanent partition - but I really wish my home office had a door that I could shut."